max-zheng/TSHangmanWebApp/README.md

+* This is the HangmanWebApp ported over to Typescript.
+Functionality is the exact same as the Javascript version.

 Instructions:
 - You can play locally or host your own web server.
 - In order to play locally, simply clone this repo and within the directory, open HangmanWebsite.html